 The Company has acquired LIFERS in three PHC TOB Trusts, which, in turn, hold PHC Certificates that have been issued by three PHC Trusts which hold custodial receipts evidencing loans made to a number of public housing authorities.
 Principal and interest on these loans are payable by the respective public housing authorities out of annual appropriations to be made to the public housing authorities by the United States Department of Housing and Urban Development ("HUD") under HUD's Capital Fund Program.
 The sole source of payment of principal and interest on the PHC Certificates are these annual Capital Fund Program appropriations.
 Annual appropriations for the Capital Fund Program must be determined by Congress each year, and there is no assurance that Congress will continue to make such appropriations at current levels or at all.
 If Congress fails to continue to make annual appropriations for the Capital Fund Program at or near current levels, or there is a delay in the approval of appropriations, the public housing authorities may not have funds from which to pay principal and interest on the loans underlying the PHC Certificates held by the PHC TOB Trusts.
-Because the LIFERS represent a subordinated interest in the PHC TOB Trusts, any decrease in payments received by the PHC TOB trusts can continue to make payments due to the holders of the senior SPEARS.
+Because the LIFERS represent a subordinated interest in the PHC TOB Trusts, any decrease in payments received by the PHC TOB Trusts from the PHC Certificates it holds will be first reduce payments on the LIFERS held by the Company so that the PHC TOB trusts can continue to make payments due to the holders of the senior SPEARS.
 As a result, any decrease in funds available to the public housing authorities may result in the reduction or elimination of payments on the LIFERS.